tomaszprasolek/AZ204-DadJokes/README.md

 4. Command to run Bicep script: `az deployment group create --resource-group rg-Dadjokes-ne --template-file .\AZ204-DadJokes\Bicep\main.bicep --parameters parPrincipalId='your-object-id'`. **Remember changing the resource group name and principal id.**
 5. In that moment you should have **Azure Container Registry created on the Azure**.
 6. Copy password from ACR (ACR >> Settings >> Access Keys >> password) to Github repository secrets (Settings >> Security >> Secret and variables >> Actions) to `ACR_PASSWORD` field.
 7. Run command `az ad sp create-for-rbac --name DadJokesRG-ServicePrincipal --role contributor --scopes /subscriptions/#your-subsciption-guid#/resourceGroups/rg-Dadjokes-ne --sdk-auth`.
 This command will generate the JSON with credentials to the Azure.
 You need this to able Github to login into Azure.

-  1. Scope you get from your resource group, click `JSON view` in Overview tab and the `id` field it will be that scope.
+    1. Scope you can get from your resource group, click `JSON view` in Overview tab and the `id` field it will be that scope.
     2. The generated JSON you need to copy to Github repository secrets (Settings >> Security >> Secret and variables >> Actions) to `AZURE_CREDENTIALS_V2`

-9. Now you can publish docker image to Azure Container Registry.
+8. Now you can publish docker image to Azure Container Registry.
 There are 2 options:

-    6. Push new tag to your Git repository, this will trigger the Github Action which publish docker image to ACR.
+    1. Push new tag to your Git repository, this will trigger the Github Action which publish docker image to ACR.
-    7. Run `AZ204-DadJokes/Bicep/containerInstance.bicep` script.
+    2. Run `AZ204-DadJokes/Bicep/containerInstance.bicep` script.
 This script requires 2 parameters: environment type and version.
-    8.
+To run this you can use command `

 ## Links: